Search This Blog

 Conclusion

-The inferiority complex caused by the neglect of the regional language can regress entire communities.
-To solve this problem Prout teaches that one should be given primary education in one’s mother tongue while an ample opportunity to learn other languages should also be available.
-Proutist sama’j movements have helped to change the outlook towards languages in India and a great deal of progress has been made.
+The inferiority complex caused by the neglect of the regional language can cause entire communities to regress.
+To solve this problem, Prout teaches that one should be given primary education in one’s mother tongue while an ample opportunity to learn other languages should also be available.
+Proutist sama’j movements have helped change the outlook towards languages in India and a great deal of progress has been made.
 There is, however, still a lot of work remaining for acquiring language status for languages not yet granted that status by the Indian government and bringing local languages into use in government as well as non-government settings.

 Samvit

-Suppression of local language brings inferiority complex in the local people
+Language suppression infuses inferiority complex in local people

 The philosophy of Neo-Humanism, says, "The very purpose of injecting an inferiority complex is to exploit people on the psychic level, and this is exactly what happens in many spheres of social life.
 In some places you may notice some signboards written in a language not used by the local people.
 What is the purpose of putting up a signboard?
 It is just to give the local people certain information.
 If the letters are written in the language of the ruling exploiters and not in the language of the exploited – or if the local language is printed in small and humble letters underneath – what reaction will this create in the minds of the exploited?
 It is bound to generate an inferiority complex regarding their language and social position (the language of slaves is derogatorily called “vernacular” in English), and they will continue to suffer from this mental disease.
 Thus the ruling exploiters create indirect pressure on others’ minds so that their language maintains its high prestige and an inferior feeling arises in the minds of the people: “Ah!
 That is the language of the rulers!”..."